Please use our Preparation Guide as a reference for your trip.

 Your AdventureWomen Ambassador

-An AdventureWomen Ambassador accompanies most of our trips.
-She will be there as a representative of the AdventureWomen brand as well as a liaison between you and your in-destination guide(s).
+Many of our trips include an AdventureWomen Ambassador.
+An Ambassador is a representative of the AdventureWomen brand as well as a liaison between you and your in-destination guide(s).
 While the Ambassador is not your guide or local expert, her work behind the scenes will transform your adventure into a memorable experience.
 We will introduce you to your Ambassador closer to departure.

 Learn more about our Traveling Safely with Us guidelines.